Assessment of Optometric Competence PG (10330.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 There is no prescribed textbook for this unit.
-Students are advised to revise all suitable material from pre-requisite units and any additional revision requested by the unit convener or clinical placement supervisor.
+Students are advised to revise all suitable material from pre-requisite units in the Master of Optometry and Bachelor of Vision Science as the assessments necessarily includes assessment of content taught in previous units of the optometry program as this unit applies all that knowledge to patient care.

 Submission of assessment items